Closing Reflection

 Sometimes learning feels big and exciting, and other times it feels quiet and simple — but every lesson leaves a small light inside us.
 When we pause to reflect, we notice how much we’ve grown, how our understanding has changed, and how new ideas have opened doors we didn’t even know were there.

 As you look back on this lesson, think about what stood out to you.
 Maybe it was a new fact, a story that made you curious, or a moment that helped you understand the world in a different way.
-Every piece of learning — big or small — becomes part of who you are becoming.
+Every piece of learning — big or small — becomes part of who you are becoming and where you are going.
 Reflection also teaches us patience.
 It reminds us that learning doesn’t happen all at once.
 It grows slowly, like a seed that needs time, care, and attention.
 When we reflect, we honor the work our minds have done and open the door for even more understanding.

 What You Learned